DetailCLIP: Injecting Image Details into CLIP's Feature Space: Hyper-parameter Tuning

+We test the ability of the DetailCLIP framework to inject detailed information using a varying number of patches.
+The CLEVR-DS dataset (51 classes version) is used for the task.
+We train the DetailCLIP fusing model with different numbers of patches and test the retrieval performance of the fused feature.
+In Figure \ref{fig:DetailCLIP_ablation}, "Grid" and "CC" represent the patch selection methods, while "Mix," "Small," and "Large" indicate the object scale in the CLEVR-DS dataset.

+As shown in Figure \ref{fig:DetailCLIP_ablation}, DetailCLIP's performance remains stable as the number of patches increases, demonstrating that our framework can effectively inject detailed information from multiple patches.
+The results also indicate that the patch generation method, whether patch-cc or patch-grid, yields similar results for DetailCLIP, comparable to the multi-feature CLIP results.
+This further proves that DetailCLIP can effectively inject information from various sources.
+This figure also shows a trend that moving from large to small objects increases the recall of DetailCLIP, whereas the recall decreases for the CC method.
+The reason is patch-grid can only cover small objects, but patch-cc can cover objects on any scale.

-\subsection{Hyper-parameter Tuning}
+\section{Hyper-parameter Tuning}

 For training DetailCLIP, we employ the AdamW optimizer, a linear learning rate scheduler, and a linear warm-up training strategy over 10 epochs.
-DetailCLIP is trained using a single GTX 2080ti, with a batch size of 30 across all experiments.
+DetailCLIP is trained using a single GTX 2080ti in 1-2 hours (the vanilla CLIP features are pre-extracted and shared across different experiments), with a batch size of 30 across all experiments.

-For different $k$ values, we independently perform a grid search of DetailCLIP hyperparameters, as shown in the table below.
+For different $k$ values, we independently perform a grid search of DetailCLIP hyperparameters, as shown in the table \ref{table:hyper}.
 We select the optimal hyperparameters on a validation set and report the results on a held-out test set.